 FNMI – Jeremy/Cheryl to incorporate a beading project next year to reinforce knowledge and understanding of Metis heritage.

-Elder Wilson will be joining hosting an outdoor drumming session with classes in June and will also introduce his books.
+Elder Wilson will be joining hosting an outdoor drumming session with classes outdoors June 9/10 and will also introduce his books.

 Grade 6 activity scheduled for June 23 will include an escape room in morning, Nitza’s pizza lunch, followed by treats, outdoor games and a nature walk with Jeremy.